Alphonse Gasnier-Duparc

-Alphonse Henri Gasnier-Duparc (21 June 1879, Dol-de-Bretagne – 10 October 1945, Saint-Malo) was a French politician.
-He served as mayor of Saint-Malo, senator for Ille-et-Vilaine (1932-1940) and Naval Minister.
+Alphonse Henri Gasnier-Duparc (21 June 1879 in Dol-de-Bretagne – 10 October 1945 in Saint-Malo) was a French politician.
+He served as mayor of Saint-Malo, senator for Ille-et-Vilaine (1932–1940) and Naval Minister.
 He was a member of the Légion d'honneur, the Croix de Guerre, the Mérite maritime, the Mérite agricole and the Palmes académiques.